chr15m/catch-all-errors/README.md

-Tiny library to catch all JavaScript errors and send them to your server in `1.4k`.
+Tiny library to catch all JavaScript errors and email or post them to your server in `1.4k`.

 Enable it with a single line before other JavaScript: